dwjbosman/dwjbosman.github.io.src/content/posts/2019-03-05/index.md

 <pre>bitbake core-image-minimal -c populate_sdk</pre>

-Initially this command gave a number of errors.
-There were missing dependencies, these have been added to the yocto/ meta-dts/ recipes-kernel/ linux/ kernel-devsrc.bbappend file.
+Initially this command gave a number of errors because of missing dependencies, these have been added to the yocto/ meta-dts/ recipes-kernel/ linux/ kernel-devsrc.bbappend file.

 TODO install SDK
 TODO add to Eclipse